U.S. Marine Corps Forces Reserve Band

 Drum Major

-In January 2025, Sgt Poland assumed her current role as the Drum Major of the Marine Forces Reserve Band in New Orleans, LA.
+In January 2025, SSgt Miller assumed his current role as the Drum Major of the Marine Forces Reserve Band in New Orleans, LA.

 Read Biography